Unified coupled-channel description for the five near-threshold structures $\psi(3770)$, $G(3900)$, $R(3760)$, $R(3780)$

-Our analysis provides a natural explanation for the large non-open-charm hadron branching fraction of the $\psi(3770)$ through its proximity to the $D\bar{D}$ threshold, which enhances rescattering decay amplitudes.
-The model successfully describes both open-charm, non-open-charm and inclusive hadronic cross sections with a minimal set of parameters.
+Our analysis provides a natural explanation for the large nonopen-charm hadron branching fraction of the $\psi(3770)$ through its proximity to the $D\bar{D}$ threshold, which enhances rescattering decay amplitudes.
+The model successfully describes both open-charm, nonopen-charm and inclusive hadronic cross sections with a minimal set of parameters.
 The results underscore the necessity of coupled-channel effects in interpreting near-threshold phenomena and mark a transition from a static, quenched quark model to a dynamic, unquenched spectroscopy.
 The framework presented here is general and can be extended to bottomonium systems, offering a predictive approach for analyzing future high-precision data from facilities such as Belle II.

-{{\it Acknowledgements}.---}RQQ is supported by the National Natural Science Foundation of China under Grant No.~12447124.
-This work is also supported by the Nation Natural Science Foundation of China under Grant Nos.~12335001 and 12247101, the ‘111 Center’ under Grant No.~B20063, the Natural Science Foundation of Gansu Province (No.~22JR5RA389, No.~25JRRA799), the Talent Scientific Fund of Lanzhou University, the fundamental Research Funds for the Central Universities (No.~lzujbky-2023-stlt01), the project for top-notch innovative talents of Gansu province and Lanzhou City High-Level Talent Funding.
+{{\it Acknowledgements}.---}R.Q.Q. is supported by the National Natural Science Foundation of China under Grant No.~12447124.
+This work is also supported by the Nation Natural Science Foundation of China under Grants No.~12335001 and No.~12247101, the 111 Center under Grant No.~B20063, the Natural Science Foundation of Gansu Province (No.~22JR5RA389, No.~25JRRA799), the Talent Scientific Fund of Lanzhou University, the fundamental Research Funds for the Central Universities (No.~lzujbky-2023-stlt01), the project for top-notch innovative talents of Gansu province and Lanzhou City High-Level Talent Funding.